DS4PS/cpp-526-sum-2020/schedule.md

 <br>

-Visit the video on YouTube to navigate using timestamps in the description or bookmarks in the progress bar.
+Visit the [video](https://youtu.be/M2QuERvxwm0) to navigate using timestamps in the description or bookmarks in the progress bar.

 * (**00:00**) Introduction & About Package 'dplyr'
 * (**02:12**) Opening RStudio & Creating Our Script